Zenock: Background

-Joseph Smith, founder of the Latter Day Saint movement, believed and taught that he translated an ancient (Note: Like Smith, most adherents of the Latter Day Saint movement believe that the Book of Mormon is of ancient origin and describes actual historical people and events.) record on metal plates via miraculous power given by God; Smith dictated to friends who wrote his words down in an intermittent process from 1829 to 1830.
+Joseph Smith, founder of the Latter Day Saint movement, claimed that he translated an ancient (Note: Like Smith, most adherents of the Latter Day Saint movement believe that the Book of Mormon is of ancient origin and describes actual historical people and events.) record on metal plates via miraculous power given by God; Smith dictated to friends who wrote his words down in an intermittent process from 1829 to 1830.
 The resulting text was published in 1830 as the Book of Mormon, and it is the primary religious text of the Latter Day Saint movement.

 In the book's narrative, God tells a man named Lehi, along with his family, to leave Jerusalem to avoid the Babylonian captivity.
 The family goes to the Americas where they establish a society and live as what Terryl Givens calls "pre-Christian Christians" which eventually splits into two peoples, Nephites and Lamanites.
 The majority of the book is framed as the retrospective work of its narrators, including Nephi and Mormon, who self-reflexively describe their own creation of the text as a record etched onto metal plates.
 The plates of the framing narrative are modeled on brass plates that Lehi's family bring with them from Jerusalem.
 The Book of Mormon describes the brass plates as containing "a record of the Jews", "the law", and scriptures.